AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/getting-started/workspaces-in-web-personalization.md

 >[!NOTE]
 >
->Users will only be able to see web campaigns and [!UICONTROL segments] associated with the workspaces that they have access to.
+>Users will only be able to see web campaigns and segments associated with the workspaces that they have access to.
 Here's how to [give a user access to one or more workspaces](/help/marketo/product-docs/administration/workspaces-and-person-partitions/allow-user-access-to-a-workspace.md).